-- The Touch of Magin, written by Lorena A. Hickok, is a about the life of Annie Sullvan, written in a point of view. - The Story of My Life is an Keller about her life.
-She wrote it in point of view.
+- The Touch of Magic, written by Lorena A. Hickok, is a biography about the life of Annie Sullivan, written in a third person point of view. - The Story of My Life is an autobiography written by Helen Keller about her life.
+She wrote it in a first person point of view.